redstrate/redstrate.com/content/software/physis.md

 - FFXIV
 ---

-Collection of FFXIV modding and data-mining tools.
-Rust-based, and aiming for a stable C API.
+Modding and data framework for FFXIV.

 <!--more-->
 ---